-KPMG in Laos provides all relevant personnel with independence training that is appropriate to their grade and function on an annual basis.
-New personnel who are required to complete this training must do so by the earlier of (a) thirty days after joining KPMG in Laos or (b) before providing any services to an SEC client or its affiliates.
+KPMG in Laos provides all relevant personnel (including all partners and client service professionals) with independence training that is appropriate to their grade and function on an annual basis.
+New personnel who are required to complete this training must do so by the earlier of (a) thirty days after joining KPMG in Laos or (b) before providing any services to, or becoming a member of the chain of command for, any audit client, including any of its related entities or affiliates.